collocations.org

 A telephone call confirmed my worst suspicions.

-realize | allay, dispel
+allay, dispel

 She was anxious to allay any suspicion that she had married for money.

-SUSPICION + VERB
+suspicion + VERB

 exist

-Strong suspicion attached to the victim''s boyfriend.
+Strong suspicion fell on the victim's boyfriend.

-They thought the head teacher was beyond suspicion.
+They thought the teacher was beyond suspicion.

-on ~ of
+on suspicion of

 arrested on suspicion of bribery

-his suspicions about the candidate''s background
+his suspicions about the candidate's background

-~ against
+suspicion against

-Suspicions against the former prime minister remain.
+Suspicions against the former leader remain.

 PHRASES

-the finger of suspicion
+the finger of suspicion (esp.
+BrE)

-grounds for suspicion
+grounds for suspicion (BrE)

 The police must have reasonable grounds for suspicion before they can get a search warrant.